yie1d/pydoll/docs/en/deep-dive/network/proxy-legal.md

 # Legal and Ethical Considerations

 This document provides **general information** about the legal and ethical landscape of proxy usage and web automation.
-Laws vary wildly by jurisdiction and use case—this is **not legal advice**.
+Laws vary wildly by jurisdiction and use case.
+This is **not legal advice**.
 Always consult qualified legal counsel for your specific situation.

 !!! info "Module Navigation"
     - **[← Building Proxies](./build-proxy.md)** - Implementation and advanced topics